musaddango/smart-brain/README.md

    ```

 3. Setting up PostgreSQL database:
-   - This is containerized and in the docker-compose configuration.
+   - This is containerized and it's set up in the docker-compose configuration.

 4. Setting up Redis:
-   - This is containerized and in the docker-compose configuration.
+   - This is containerized and it's set up in the docker-compose configuration.

 5. Obtain API keys:
    - Sign up for a Clarifai API key and add it to the backend configuration.